FHantke/brave-browser-wiki/Triage-Guidelines.md

 # Milestones

-- Milestones track releases.
+## Milestones and releases
+- Every time a release happens for something on the Release channel, there is a sign-off on Slack by QA in the #release channel.
+- There is 1 milestone per release, but as noted below, a milestone is often based on another milestone in a chain like fashion.

+## The QA process around milestones

+- There is no difference between an Android milestone and a Desktop milestone.
+There should just be for example a 1.13.x milestone.
+- If there is a second release within a particular branch (e.g. the 1.13.x branch), then we number it 1.13.x Release #2.
+If there's a third, 1.13.x Release #3.
+- Each milestone within a particular branch, is based on the one before it.
+The description of the milestone should link to the milestone before it.
+- The description of these milestones will be updated as things are released for them.
+QA will make sure that the whole chain of milestones are tested for the release on the platform that's happening.

+## Milestones and pull requests

+- Pull requests should go into milestones matching the branch name for where they are landing.
+For master see [src/brave/package.json](https://github.com/brave/brave-core/blob/master/package.json) for the milestone version.

+## Milestones and issues

 - Issues only get assigned to a milestone once they are completed and merged into that milestone.
 - Milestones generally do not track open issues.
   - If an issue should be locked into a particular milestone, and it is not implemented yet, then put a `release/blocking` label on it.
 This should be rare though.
 E.g. a security critical bug, a big regression, or a Chromium upgrade.
   - Please do not change milestones / priority / boards on issues labeled `security` without consulting the security team in Slack (`#security` or `#security-discussion`).
-- Pull requests should go into milestones where they land
-- There is a milestone for every major / minor version bump.
-Example 1.13.x.
-If Desktop releases before Android for 1.13.x and the 1.13.x milestone is closed out, then a new 1.13.x milestone should be created and a link to the milestone it is based on should be mentioned in the description.
-QA will go through both milestones for the Android release in that case.

 # Projects